antonfirsov/docs/2018/07-July/pipelines.md

 }
 ```

 This code works but now we're re-sizing the buffer which causes extra allocations and copies.
+It also potentially uses more memory as the logic doesn't shrink the buffer back to the original 1KiB after the line is processed.
 To avoid this, we can store a list of buffers instead of resizing each time we cross the 1KiB buffer size.
 We're also re-using the 1KiB buffer until it's completely empty.
 This means we can end up passing smaller and smaller buffers to `ReadAsync` which will result in more calls into the operating system.

 To mitigate this, we'll allocate a new buffer when there's less than 512 bytes remaining in the existing buffer: